Computational Complexity in Analogue Gravity: CV2.0 Proposal and the Lloyd bound

+Eq. \eqref{z0-L} shows that the Lloyd bound is violated in the AdS-Schwarzschild with $k=-1$ for not very large black holes $L^2< R^2< 2L^2$, it means that CV-2.0 proposal is not a proper candidate for the holographic complexity at least in this regime.
+However, our next results are in the satisfaction domain of $R^2\ge 2L^2$ and are legitimate in this limit.

+For experimental convenience, we consider the non-relativistic fluid in the Lloyd bound\footnote{Since the Lloyd bound in CV-2.0 proposal is independent of WDW patch, there would be no confusion about non-relativistic limit.}.
+By Eqs. (\ref{flux}) and (\ref{z0-L}) it turns into:

-We should note that the interpretation of complexity and the Lloyd bound in terms of fluid quantities are valid in $4+1$ dimensions and in the non-relativistic limit we suppose $m=3$, then the Lloyd bound would be:
+We should note that analogue gravity experiments are carried in $3+1$ dimensions so we suppose $m=3$, then the Lloyd bound would be:

 The above inequality that restricts density, velocity, and specific enthalpy of the fluid is analogous to the Lloyd bound or uncertainty principle in the quantum side and could be tested in a condensed matter laboratory as the same as observation of the Hawking radiation in \cite{unr,water}.
-It can be shown that \eqref{lb} leads to Kovtun-Son-Starinet (KSS) bound in fluid/gravity duality \cite{son}:
+It can be shown that \eqref{lb} leads to the violation of Kovtun-Son-Starinet (KSS) bound in fluid/gravity duality \cite{son}:

 where $\eta$ is the shear viscosity and $s$ is the entropy density of the fluid.
-To show that \eqref{lb} and \eqref{kss} are related, we write shear viscosity in the fluid as \cite{natsume}:
+To show that, we write shear viscosity in the fluid as \cite{natsume}:

 where $l$ is the mean free path which by considering a field theory, say $g\phi^4$ at tree level and dimensional analysis, $l$ is proportional to $l\sim 1/(T g^2)$ with $T$ is the temperature and $g$ the coupling constant of the theory \cite{natsume}.
-By the fact that $s\sim T^3$ and by the help of \eqref{ent} in $m=3$, $\mathcal{K}=(m_0a)^2\sim T^4$, we can write \eqref{lb} as follows:
+By the fact that $s\sim T^3$ and by the help of \eqref{omeg} in $m=3$, $A\sim T^2$ and $L^2\sim \frac{1}{T^2}$ we find,